Young people - we want to work with you to explore ideas and make more dance happen. If you have an idea please contact us.

 Creative and Performance Projects

 South East Dance works with partners across the region to deliver a range of creative and performance opportunities for young people working alongside professional artists.
-In 2012/13 opportunities include Big Dance South East England (a national celebration of dance) and U:Dance (a platform for youth dance companies to share their work) in addition to an ongoing programme of dance classes at our Studios in Kent.
+In 2013/14 opportunities included Big Dance South East England (a national celebration of dance) and U:Dance (a platform for youth dance companies to share their work) in addition to an ongoing programme of dance classes at our Studios in Kent.